When to Update Your Will in Berrien County, MI

 Marriage or Divorce

 Changes in your marital status can significantly impact your estate plan.
-Whether you’re getting married or divorced, updating your will to include or exclude new relationships and responsibilities is essential.
+Whether you’re getting married or divorced, updating your will to reflect new relationships and responsibilities is essential.

 Birth or Adoption of Children